.

 Accommodations and Food

-* Please note that not every expedition has couples’ or singles accommodations available.
-Please call or email Earthwatch to check for availability prior to reserving your space(s) on the team.
+* Please note that not every expedition has couples’ or singles’ accommodations available.
+Please call or email Earthwatch to check availability before reserving your space(s) on the team.

 SLEEPING

-* Earthwatch will honor each person’s assertion of gender identity, respectfully and without judgment.
+* Earthwatch will respectfully and without judgment honor each person’s assertion of gender identity.
 For both teen and adult teams, where logistics dictate single-sex accommodations or other facilities, participant placements will be made in accordance with the gender identity the participant specified on their Earthwatch Participant form and/or preferences indicated in discussions with Earthwatch.

 IGLOOS

-Winter Team Only: The optional activity of building igloos requires cutting, lifting, and placing 20- to 30- kilogram (45- to 65-pound) blocks of snow that should not be dropped, and at 70 x 50 x 15 centimeters (28 x 20 x 6 inches), each block can be awkward to maneuver.
+Winter Team Only: The optional activity of building igloos may be offered.
+This requires cutting, lifting, and placing 20- to 30- kilogram (45- to 65-pound) blocks of snow that should not be dropped, and at 70 x 50 x 15 centimeters (28 x 20 x 6 inches), each block can be awkward to maneuver.
 This task requires a lot of energy.
 Fortunately, there are usually enough people participating to share the heavier tasks.

 BATHROOMS

-The CNSC water is trucked to the facility, so we practice water- saving measures, including composting toilets and encouraging all visitors to take short showers.
+The CNSC water is trucked to the facility, so we practice water-saving measures, including composting toilets and encouraging all visitors to take short showers.
 There is running water throughout the facility, which includes flush toilets and individual shower rooms.
-Laundry is available for a fee of $6 CAD per load (washing detergent is included; coin operated).
+Laundry is available for a fee of $6 CAD per load (washing detergent is included; coin-operated).

 ELECTRICITY